 The District’s Bay Program - In addition to the federal Bay Program described above, DDOE operates and implements its own version of Bay protection.
 We do this by focusing primarily on our own Anacostia and Potomac Rivers, and Rock Creek – all of which drain into the Chesapeake Bay.
 By attending to our own waterways, we can best control what the District discharges into the Bay, ultimately leading to a cleaner Bay.

 Residents should know that the District’s Bay program is independent and separate from the EPA program, but both are complementary and connected.
-The primary way that DC helps to clean up the Bay, besides cleaning up our own rivers, involves implementing a carefully crafted Watershed Implementation Plan.
-In addition, DC is a signatory to the 2000 Chesapeake Bay Agreement, the latest year that all states and jurisdictions signed onto this pledge to accelerate their efforts to clean their own rivers and streams.
-Since that time, DC crafted both Phase I of its Watershed Implementation Plan and then followed it with a Phase II WIP, or final Watershed Implementation Plan (WIP)..
-Together these documents outline how the District will carry out the requirements of the federally-issued TMDL, and how we will work with our local partners, those federal agencies located within the District’s boundaries.
+The primary way that the District helps to clean up the Bay, besides cleaning up our own rivers, involves implementing a carefully crafted Watershed Implementation Plan.
+In addition, the District is a signatory to the 2014 Chesapeake Bay Watershed Agreement, the latest year that all states and jurisdictions signed onto this pledge to accelerate their efforts to clean their own rivers and streams by 2025.
+Leading up to this, the District crafted both Phase I of its Watershed Implementation Plan and then followed it with a Phase II WIP, or final Watershed Implementation Plan (WIP).
+Together these documents outline how the District will carry out the requirements of the federally-issued TMDL, and how we will work with our local partners, and those federal agencies located within the District’s boundaries.
 While other Bay states have local governments and municipalities, the District does not.
-Instead, we elected to partner with such agencies as Department of Defense, US General Services Administration, the Smithsonian Institution, National Park Service, and many more, to find ways they can manage stormwater coming off of their DC-based facilities/buildings.
+Instead, we elected to partner with such agencies as Department of Defense, US General Services Administration, the Smithsonian Institution, National Park Service, and many more, to find ways they can manage stormwater coming off of their District-based facilities/buildings.
 It’s a fact that federal partners make up one third (or about 30%) of the District footprint, so that controlling their polluted runoff will make a very big difference in cleaning our waterways – and the Chesapeake Bay.

 USEPA Issues a Total Maximum Daily Load